dbreese/fitfamconnect/DATAMODEL.md

 - A schedule is for a location.
 - It associates a class with a location at a specific time and date.
 - The class can be a 1-time, or recurring.
+- Use the following information to determine the best data model:
+    - If it is a 1-time, then it should have a date/time field for the single occurance.
+    - If it is a recurring, then it will have just a start date and end date that specifies when it starts and ends.
+    - If it is a recurring, then a separate time field can be populated to indicate the time of day it occurs on.
+    - The start and end dates should be separate from the time field.
 - Scheduling should be easy for the owner to do.
 It would be nice to see a week and month at a time and easily add classes to the schedule.
 - A class can be scheduled multiple times in a day, but look for an overlap to ensure multiple classes are not scheduled at the same time by accident for the same location.
 For example, a "HIIT Class" might be scheduled at 5am-6am, 6am-7am, 12pm-1pm, and 4:30pm-5:30pm, every Monday.
 I might have another class, a "Strength Class" scheduled from 7am-8am and 5:30-6:30pm every Monday.

+# Addresses

+- When creating an address field, make all fields optional.

 # Security